SciTools/iris/docs/iris/src/userguide/merge_and_concat.rst

 The CubeList's :meth:`~iris.cube.CubeList.merge` method is used internally by the three main Iris load functions introduced in :doc:`loading_iris_cubes`.
-For file formats such as GRIB and PP, which intrinsically store fields as many individual 2D arrays, Iris loading uses the ``merge`` process to produce a more intuitive higher dimensional cube of each phenomenon.
+For file formats such as GRIB and PP, which store fields as many individual 2D arrays, Iris loading uses the ``merge`` process to produce a more intuitive higher dimensional cube of each phenomenon where possible.

 Sometimes the ``merge`` process doesn't behave as expected.
 In almost all cases this is due to the input cubes containing unexpected or inconsistent metadata.